shanhashcah/HcNet-coreV15-test/HcNet-core/docs/quick-reference.md

 You can sign transactions with the `sign-transaction` command.

-You can generate a new Stellar public/private key with the `gen-seed` command.
+You can generate a new HcNet public/private key with the `gen-seed` command.

 ```
 HcNet-core.exe gen-seed